ioccc-src/winner/bugs.md

           |                                                                              ^~~~~~
 ```

-and this reminded him of his fix to
+and this is is kind of like the fix to
 [1984/anonymous](%%REPO_URL%%/1984/anonymous/anonymous.c).
 In the case of `1984/anonymous` it
 was a bit more involved but with `1985/applin` one need only add to the Makefile
 `-include unistd.h`.
 So there are some cases where fixing warnings can fix a